zdj/poormans/README.md

 ## Managing host machine files with Dropbox

-You must have access to Dropbox via a remote machine or mobile application to sync files from the host machine.
+You must have access to Dropbox via a remote machine or mobile application to copy files from the host machine.

 Files can be managed by making changes to the config file created in the script's Dropbox folder, */Users/zjones/Dropbox/Apps/Poormans/config.json*.